frederic-perez/AmE-dictionary/data/dictionary.md

 __Barbershop music__ _n_ Barbershop vocal harmony, as codified during the barbershop revival era (1930s–present), is a style of a cappella close harmony, or unaccompanied vocal music, characterized by consonant four-part chords for every melody note in a primarily homorhythmic texture.
 __barbs__ _n_ :two::hammer: _His sharp barbs._
 __barded__ _v_
+__bare minimum__ _n_ The smallest possible quantity or the least fulfilling, but still adequate, condition that is required, acceptable, or suitable for some purpose.
 __bare-bones__ _adj_ Basic or simple; no-frills. _A bare-bones lab._
 __barefaced__ _adj_ With no effort to conceal. _Syn_ bald _They attacked him in various ways-with barefaced questions, ingenious suppositions, and distant surmises; but he eluded the skill of them all._
 __barf__ _v_ :four: To vomit. _Barf bag._ _Barf bucket._